 Get Qualified Help With Your Industrial Air Compressor

 Whether you are dealing with air compressor issues currently or want to prevent air compressor failure through proper maintenance, C&B Equipment can help.
 We are an established and experienced industrial equipment distributor and service provider for air compressors, pumps, blowers, and related equipment.

-C&B Equipment serves clients throughout Kansas, Missouri, Oklahoma, the southern half of Illinois, and the Texas Panhandle.
+C&B provides services throughout Kansas, Oklahoma, Missouri, Arkansas, and the Texas Panhandle.
 Our goal is to maximize your uptime by improving the efficiency of your equipment.
 Contact us today for more information about our products and services.